Fluorosulfuric acid

 Storage

-Fluorosulfuric acid should be kept in thick HDPE or PTFE bottles, in a dry place.
+Fluorosulfuric acid should be kept in thick HDPE or PTFE bottles, which are best kept in another larger chemically resistant container, in a dry place, away from moisture and light.

 Disposal